vitar/sre/docs/130-system-dynamics.md

 Detailed treatment — buffer typology, compensation margin, dynamics, failure modes, and formal propositions — belongs in the dedicated Compensation chapter.

+### Contour Saturation

+Contour Saturation is the state where one contour's allocation reaches the system's physical limit, eliminating the allocation space for the other two contours entirely.

+Saturation is structurally distinct from dominance.
+Under dominance, one contour receives a disproportionate share of resources while the others receive reduced but nonzero allocation.
+The system is imbalanced but retains degrees of freedom — reallocation remains structurally possible.
+Under Saturation, the dominant contour has consumed the entire allocation space.
+The other contours receive not merely less, but nothing — their allocation is not reduced, it is structurally impossible.
+The system has no remaining degrees of freedom within which to reallocate.

+Saturation is the terminal state of displacement.
+It is what displacement becomes when the pressure driving it is absolute — when the demand on one contour is not merely greater than the others, but has absorbed the system's full resource capacity.
+In this sense, Saturation is not a separate mechanism from displacement but the boundary condition that displacement reaches under extreme pressure.

+Three conditions define Saturation:

+**Allocation collapse** — the total available resource is bound to a single contour.
+This is not a matter of priority or preference — it is a physical state in which the system's resources are structurally committed and unavailable for redistribution.

+**Demand persistence on displaced contours** — the functional demands that Reproduction and Evolution represent do not disappear because their allocation has been eliminated.
+They persist as unmet structural requirements.
+The gap between zero allocation and nonzero demand is the maximum displacement the model can describe.

+**Compensation impossibility** — no buffer exists that can absorb the gap between zero allocation and the persistent demand on the displaced contours.
+Compensation requires a finite resource outside the primary allocation logic.
+At Saturation, no such resource remains — the saturating contour has absorbed everything that could serve as a buffer.

+The consequence of Saturation is that the system's allocation logic ceases to function.
+Allocation logic operates by distributing resources among competing demands — it requires a space of possible distributions.
+When that space collapses to a single point (all resources to one contour), the logic has no decisions left to make.
+The system is not making a bad allocation — it is no longer allocating at all.

+Saturation produces a characteristic exit dynamic.
+Because the displaced contours' demands persist at nonzero levels while their allocation is zero, the displacement pressure does not resolve — it accumulates without bound.
+No compensation buffer can absorb it.
+No feedback mechanism can redirect it, because there are no resources to redirect.
+The system reaches a state where the internal pressure from unmet demand exceeds the structural capacity of the system to contain it.

+The exit from Saturation is not reallocation — reallocation requires degrees of freedom that Saturation has eliminated.
+The exit is system reconstitution: the current system's Boundary fails, its resources disperse, and a new system forms under different allocation conditions.
+Reconstitution dynamics — what persists across this transition, what resets, and what determines the new system's initial allocation — are defined in System Course.

+Saturation is rare in human systems because resource pools are diverse enough and boundaries permeable enough that total allocation collapse is difficult to achieve.
+A human organization can always, in principle, reallocate some fraction of attention, time, or effort — the allocation space does not fully collapse.
+Saturation is more characteristic of physical systems where resource pools are singular and conservation laws are absolute — where the entire available resource can, under sufficient pressure, be bound to a single functional demand with no remainder.

+The model's theoretical generality claim — that its structural logic holds across systems where scarcity, competing demands, and non-static behavior are present — requires that it can describe what happens at the boundary conditions of its own logic.
+Saturation is that description.
+It is the state where the model's central mechanism (allocation among competing contours) reaches its limit, and the model must hand off to a different dynamic (reconstitution) to describe what follows.

 ### Feedback

 Feedback is the mechanism by which allocation outcomes modify future allocation decisions.